🚨 Scam Guide · 2026

 📍 Online, targeting visitors seeking short-term accommodation

-You'd booked a furnished apartment in Yaletown through what looked like a legitimate listing on Craigslist — photos showed a stunning view of False Creek and the price of $120/night seemed fair for the location.
+The listing photos showed a stunning view of False Creek and the price of $120/night seemed fair for the location.
 The host asked for the first and last month's deposit via e-Transfer before sending the access code.
 The code didn't work.
 The phone number was disconnected.
 The apartment building's concierge had never heard of the host.
 You'd lost $2,400 before even arriving.
-A r/askvan post titled 'Rental Scams in Vancouver' documented this as a pervasive problem, particularly around peak travel season when legitimate short-term inventory is limited.
+A traveler report titled 'Rental Scams in Vancouver' documented this as a pervasive problem, particularly around peak travel season when legitimate short-term inventory is limited.
+Book short-term stays only through platforms with payment protection: Airbnb, VRBO, or Booking.com.
+Never send money via e-Transfer or wire to a stranger for accommodation — there is no protection or recourse in Canada.
+Do a reverse image search on all listing photos before committing; ask for a video call walkthrough of the property before sending any deposit.
+If the listing appeared in the last few days and has no reviews, extreme caution is warranted — Craigslist and Facebook Marketplace short-term-rental listings are the highest-risk channel.

 Red Flags